Global route / Trans-Pacific

 The Arctic and North Pacific are frequently overcast.
 Greenland is often clear — it's too cold for much cloud cover.

-What is the best side of plane for New York to Tokyo?
+What is the best side for New York to Tokyo?